Our PhD students conduct research in a wide variety of subject areas--to find out more about their work click on the tabs below.

 - Ruben Endendijk

-Research: My name Ruben Endendijk and I am from the Netherlands.
+Research: My name is Ruben Endendijk and I am from the Netherlands.
 I hold a Bachelor in Literary Studies (Utrecht University) and a Master (by research) in Comparative Literary Studies (Utrecht University).
 Currently I am pursuing a PhD under the supervision of Beth Lord (secondary supervision Ullrich Stegman).
 My research focusses on the relation between philosophy and institutional psychiatric and psychological practices.
 More specifically: I will use Spinoza’s philosophical framework of immanence and relation (the continental and/or French interpretation of his philosophy) in order to formulate a critique of and alternative to dominant, DSM based, therapeutical models and the consequential overmedicalization in mental healthcare.
 Besides my academic pursuits I love to work in my indoor garden and I have a part-time job in a bookstore.
 Because music says a lot about people: I love to listen to Bach and Bowie.

 - Élaina Gauthier-Mamaril